-- What is your background?
-Ask about the experience the advisor has.
-Has he or she ever worked in a college financial aid office?
-Does he or she attend conferences to keep up on the latest in the field, or lead any workshops or seminars as a recognized expert in financial aid?
+Ask about the the advisor's experience: Have they ever worked in a college financial aid office?
+Do they attend conferences to keep up on the latest in the field, or lead any workshops or seminars as a recognized expert in financial aid?
 Is there a book available?
 Find out how many students the advisor has assisted, and ask if you can talk to some of them, or look for testimonials on their web page.